Interview Question How To Handle Conflict

 • Show empathy and understanding.
 Demonstrate that you can see things from the other person's perspective and appreciate their concerns.

-• Emphasize collaboration and compromise.
+• stress collaboration and compromise.
 Highlight your ability to work with others to find mutually agreeable solutions.

 • Be specific and avoid generalizations.
 Provide concrete examples of your actions and their outcomes.